 - Celebrate small improvements often.
-When kids are learning or dogs are training, they are given lots of enthusiastic praise, which motivates them to continue.
-Let us realize that adults are not wired much differently, but we may need to be more subtle about our praise than a dog trainer!
+When kids are learning or dogs are being trained, they are given lots of enthusiastic praise, which motivates them to continue.
+Let us realize that adults are not wired much differently!

 - Give them an important title.
 In the book, a store owner made a careless employee into the official “Price Tag Supervisor” which immediately improved their work behavior.
 The right title can make an employee take more pride, ownership and responsibility in their work.

-Important business leaders say it is better to motivate through appreciation and encouragement, not criticism.
-We can do this by celebrating small improvements, giving respected titles, and offering suggestions rather than orders.
+Important business leaders say it’s better to motivate through appreciation and encouragement, not criticism.
+We do this by offering suggestions not orders, celebrating each small improvement, and giving respectful titles.

-- Choose to be curious.
+- Next time you’re in a conversation, ask yourself “what do this person know that I don’t?”
 A core principle in this book is being interested and enthusiastic towards people we meet.
 But what if the person is boring?
-Well, in my experience we can often make a choice to be curious and engaged, rather than bored.
-Maybe we can keep in mind a question like “What does this person know that I don’t?”
+Well, in my experience we can often make the choice to be curious and engaged, rather than bored, when our mind is open to how the other person is different from us.

-- Look for 3 things to praise today.
+- Look for 3 things to praise in others today.
 Normally, negative things grab our attention.
-But when we’re always pointing out flaws and criticizing, then others will feel resentment towards us.
-What if we kept our attention pointed towards what other people were doing right more often?
-Then we will be using positive reinforcement, which is both effective and strengthens goodwill.
+(If you don’t believe me, then just look at the news headlines today!)
+But when we’re always pointing out flaws and criticizing, then others will feel resentful.
+Instead, what if we focused more on: what are they doing right?
+This is using the psychology of positive reinforcement, which is both effective and strengthens goodwill.